3/3/2030

 "Just.. make sure to be careful." he finally said.

-Seung-ki nodded, his expression still tense but more composed than before.
-He patted Juho's shoulder and spoke.
 "Thank you.
 Remember to take care of yourself too, Juho.
 If you want, you can come with me to look for Seung-ji.
-It's dangerous to wander alone in times like these," he offered, tilting his head while waiting Juho's answer.
+It's dangerous to wander alone in times like these," he offered, tilting his head as he waited for Juho's answer.

 Juho turned his head sideways to clear his throat and politely declined his offer.
 "I'm sorry, but I...
 I have to go somewhere first," he said, avoiding Seung-ki's gaze.
-He couldn't admit that he was too anxious to run into Seung-ji outside the school, it just felt awkward.

-Seung-ki studied him for a moment, sensing that something was off but didn't question it.
-His expression softened, and he let out a sigh.
+Instead, his expression softened ever so slightly as he let out a soft sigh.
 "Alright.
 Just promise me to be careful, okay?
-Your parents would have my head if something happened to you."
+Your parents would have my head if something happened to you," he added with a faint, playful smile, the teasing tone barely masking his concern.
+He patted Juho's shoulder gently.

 He stood there for a moment until hurried footsteps snapped him out of it.